chrisdickinson/fpsjs/entries/rendering_2.md

 on **vertex attributes** and what they mean to our shader program.
-We also defined what the **vertex and fragment shaders** contribute to the rendering path -- and learned that it's fairly straightforward to send uniform (unchanging) data into the rendering path that can be access by both the vertex and fragment shaders.
+We also defined what the **vertex and fragment shaders** contribute to the rendering path -- and learned that it's fairly straightforward to send uniform (unchanging) data into the rendering path that can be accessed by both the vertex and fragment shaders.
 In particular, we sent a floating point uniform representing the current progress through a period (3 seconds), and used it to bounce the triangle in and out; as well as to fade from white to black and back to white.
 We marveled at how many **parallel** operations our GPU is capapble of performing.